Parampandya0332/CV_SVNIT/README.md

 # Restormer Fine-Tuning for NTIRE 2026 Image Denoising (σ = 50)

-This repository contains the **training and evaluation pipeline** used for the **NTIRE 2026 Image Denoising Challenge (Gaussian noise σ = 50)**.
+This repository contains the **training and evaluation pipeline** used for our submission to the **NTIRE 2026 Image Denoising Challenge (Gaussian Noise σ = 50)**.

-The approach is based on the **Restormer architecture**, a transformer-based model designed for high-resolution image restoration tasks.
+The approach is based on **Restormer (Efficient Transformer for High-Resolution Image Restoration)**, a transformer-based architecture designed for high-quality image restoration tasks.

-The model is **fine-tuned on the DIV2K dataset** and evaluated using tiled inference to handle high-resolution images efficiently.
+The model is **fine-tuned on the DIV2K dataset** and evaluated using **tiled inference** to efficiently process high-resolution images.

 ---